Info

 The Vail Pass sign was seen here for a period of time in 1939 that was likely shorter than 2 months.
 The image can be roughly dated to November of 1939 based on the snowpack and historical details about the name changes on the sign.

-The County Commissioners Association of the 3rd District adopted a resolution to rename Monarch Pass to Vail Pass in August of 1939.1 The Vail Pass sign appeared sometime approaching the end of October.2
+The County Commissioners Association of the 3rd District adopted a resolution to rename Monarch Pass to Vail Pass in August of 1939.1 The Vail Pass sign appeared sometime approaching the end of October, but the new sign had not been officially authorized.2

 The sign had been smeared with black paint by December 5th.4

 It is likely that the paint was only smeared over the name.
 Rather than repaint the sign, a name plate was added with the proper name covering the old one.
-This can be seen in later photographs within this archive.
+This can be seen in later photographs such as this one.

 What about the snowpack?
 The pass has clearly gotten its first snowfall in this image, but this is still an early winter season photo.
 The snowbanks are very low, and the tree wells have no depth.
 It looks like the pass has probably only gotten a few good snowfalls, so this is consistent with a November photo from this pass.